-The circulation of profane jokes, pornographic material, discriminatory statements, or hate material violates the Town's policy against harassment and discrimination and may contravene the Ontario Human Rights Code.
+The circulation of profane jokes, pornographic material, discriminatory statements, or hate material violates the Town's policies against discrimination, harassment, and workplace violence and may also contravene the Ontario Human Rights Code.
 In addition, the electronic downloading, possession and redistribution of inappropriate material (e.g. sexually explicit information, hate mail, racially offensive material, and/or profanity) may constitute a violation of the provisions of the Criminal Code.
 Anyone who transmits or delivers material that is obscene, indecent, immoral or scurrilous may also be in violation of the Criminal Code.